Im2rnado/Carbide-Help/README.md

 # Price

-Llama47 is currently in beta (free) and can be accessed from [Tornado](https://twitter.com/im2rnadoo)!
+Carbide is currently in beta (free) and can be accessed from [Tornado](https://twitter.com/im2rnadoo)!

-# Llama47 - Premium Commands
+# Carbide - Premium Commands
 The standard command prefix is `+`

 ## Account